explo-gr/simple-waybar-mediaplayer/README.md

 	</br> <img src="https://github.com/explo-gr/simple-waybar-mediaplayer/blob/main/showcase/song_information.png" width="410"> </br>

 ## Installation
-- Append the module in `src/config.jsonc` to your waybar configuration
+- Append the module in `src/config.jsonc` to your waybar config
-- Move the scripts from `src/scripts` into your config and adjust file paths if needed
+- Move the scripts from `src/scripts` into your config folder and adjust file paths if needed
-- Append the sample styles listed in `src/style.css` to your waybar configuration
+- Append the sample styles listed in `src/style.css` to your waybar style config
 - Customize the script as you see fit

 ## Caveats